 These are the overall average travel costs for the two destinations.

 Trying to figure out where to travel next?
-This travel cost comparison between Atami and Okinawa can help.
+This travel comparison between Atami and Okinawa can help.
+It includes a travel cost comparison in addition to other factors.
 For many travelers, the cost of a destination is a primary consideration when choosing where to go.

 Sharing a home with the famous Mount Fuji inside the Fuji-Hakone-Izu National Park, Atami is a Japanese city set on the seaside of the Izu Peninsula.
 With volcanic hills and natural hot springs, visitors are very much drawn to the unique landscape of the place.
 There are many hot springs resorts that take advantage of the area's natural features, which have been attracting visitors since the 8th century.